What are Stretchmarks in Pregnancy

 Cream and Oils

 There are a wide variety of creams, oils, and lotions that claim to prevent stretch marks.
-You may even have friends or fellow mums-to-be recommending a particular brand of cocoa butter, copper-related creams etc. While some women swear by them, most of these off the shelf products aren’t clinically proven.
-Though they seem to be a popular and easy answer to people’s query on how to prevent stretch marks during pregnancy.
+You may even have friends or fellow moms-to-be recommending a particular brand of cocoa butter, copper-related creams which most women swear by.

 That said, it certainly doesn’t hurt to give your baby a warm and comforting massage.
 Besides, most of these creams have a great moisturizing effect that keeps your skin supple and fresh.
 More importantly, however, you will also feel assured knowing that you’ve done what you can to prevent stretch marks.
 That has a tremendous psychological effect on your general well being.